zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/22-Leaning No Hire.md

 ============================================================
 1. Real-Time Raw Notes (Interviewer's scratch notes)
-- Startup dev role
+- Tech startup, innovative feature
 - Proposed untested tech stack
-- Aimed for performance boost
-- Got team lead approval
+- Task: core component dev
 - Invested time learning tech
-- Integration issues, reliability problems
+- Integration challenges, reliability issues
 - Reverted to traditional stack
 - Delayed timeline
-- Learned risk assessment, innovation balance
+- Learned innovation vs feasibility balance
 ============================================================

 ============================================================
 2. Formal Interview Summary (for hiring committee)
-The candidate described a situation in their role as a software developer at a startup where they proposed using a new, untested technology stack to enhance product performance.
-After receiving approval, they invested time in learning and developing a core component, but faced significant integration challenges that led to reliability issues.
-Ultimately, the team reverted to a traditional stack, resulting in a delayed timeline.
-The candidate reflected on the experience, emphasizing the importance of balancing innovation with feasibility, which aligns with the expectations for a Junior-Mid level candidate.
+The candidate described a situation at a tech startup where they proposed using a cutting-edge technology stack for a core product feature.
+They took ownership of developing this component after receiving team approval but encountered significant integration challenges that led to reliability issues.
+Ultimately, the project had to revert to a more traditional technology stack, resulting in delays.
+The candidate reflected on the experience, emphasizing the importance of balancing innovation with feasibility.
+While they demonstrated some structured thinking, the overall impact of their actions was limited, and they did not provide specific metrics to quantify the outcome.

 ============================================================
 3. Strengths (Interviewer perspective)
-- Clear articulation of the situation and actions taken
+- Clear articulation of the situation and thought process
 - Demonstrated willingness to take risks and innovate
-- Ability to reflect on experiences and learn from failures
-- Structured thinking in assessing the outcome and lessons learned
+- Reflective on the learning experience and lessons learned
+- Shows understanding of the importance of feasibility in tech choices

 ============================================================
 4. Areas for Improvement
-- Need to provide more specific metrics or data to quantify the impact of the proposed technology
+- Lack of specific metrics or data to quantify the impact of the failure
-- Lack of clarity on personal ownership versus team contributions in the project outcome
+- Limited ownership of the overall project outcome; focus was primarily on individual component
+- Need to demonstrate a stronger understanding of risk assessment in technology choices

 ============================================================
 5. Competency Ratings (use FAANG rubric)
-- Ownership: Meets(👌)
+- Ownership: Below(🤔)
 - Problem Solving: Meets(👌)
 - Execution: Below(🤔)
 - Collaboration: Meets(👌)